eth-cscs/stackinator/docs/cluster-config.md

 └─ concretiser.yaml
 ```

-The CSCS "official configuration" for vClusters on Alps are maintained in a GitHub repository [github.com/eth-cscs/alps-cluster-config](https://github.com/eth-cscs/alps-cluster-config).
+The configuration is provided during the [configuration](configuring.md) step with the `--system/-s` flag.
- `--system/-s` flag that points to a directory with the following structure:
+The following example targets the Clariden system at CSCS:

 ```bash
 git clone git@github.com:eth-cscs/alps-cluster-config.git